privacy-tech-lab/privacy-pioneer/README.md

 If such a string is sent via an HTTP POST request, it can be concluded that a site is collecting location information.
 Observing such behaviors, a privacy label of a site could be created.

+The crucial point here is that by examining HTTP requests we are able to find out what information concretely is stored on a server.
+Usually, we only observe:

+1. the container of information (e.g., we see a cookie but do not know which information is in the cookie)
+2. know a third party but do not know which information they receive
+3. only see a permission use but do not know whether information is actually transimitted to a server

+None of the existing tools really answers these questions.

 ## Installing and Running the Extension

 Here are the [temporary run and install instructions](https://github.com/privacy-tech-lab/integrated-privacy-analysis/issues/12#issuecomment-776985944).